marshallshen/security_architecture_and_engineering/security_analysis.md

 # Security Analysis

+## Attacking Things
+> It takes a thief to catch a thief

+## Construction vs. Destruction
+* An architect and a demonlition expert need to know about.
+* Architect balance costs,
+* Demolition engineer works with what he got, what he needs is very different.

 > Some design decisions are very hard to correct later on.
 > Have frequent reviews.

 > Early reviews: broad architecture